microsoft/EmbeddedSocial-NodeJS-API-Library/README.md

-# Microsoft Research Embedded Social Software Development Kit
+# Microsoft Embedded Social
 ## Node.JS Library for Server API
-This is a library for accessing the "Microsoft Research Embedded Social Plus Software Development Kit" API in your Node.JS code.
+This is a library for interacting with the Microsoft Embedded Social API in your Node.JS code.

 By using this code, you agree to the [Developer Code of Conduct](DeveloperCodeOfConduct.md), and the [License Terms](LICENSE).